Determine whether each statement is true or false. If false, correct the right side of the equation. (m2/3)(m1/3) = m2/9

 Laws of Exponents

-The laws of exponents govern how to simplify expressions involving powers.
-Specifically, when multiplying terms with the same base, you add their exponents.
-For example, m^a * m^b = m^(a+b).
-This rule is essential for simplifying the given expression.
+The laws of exponents govern how to simplify expressions involving powers of the same base.
+Specifically, when multiplying like bases, you add the exponents: a^m * a^n = a^(m+n).
+This rule is essential for correctly combining terms like m^(2/3) and m^(1/3).

 Fractional exponents represent roots and powers simultaneously.
-For instance, m^(1/3) means the cube root of m.
-Understanding how to manipulate fractional exponents is crucial for correctly adding or multiplying powers with fractional indices.
+For example, m^(1/3) means the cube root of m, and m^(2/3) means the square of the cube root of m.
+Understanding how to add fractional exponents requires knowledge of adding fractions with common denominators.